NickolasB98/kafka-aws-stock-market-project/README.md

 **SDK Boto3:** Used for interacting with AWS services.

+**EC2 Instance:** Hosts the Kafka broker, ensuring reliable and scalable message delivery between the stock market data producer and consumer.

 **Dataset:** A CSV file serving as the data source for stock price simulations.

 **Kafka Producer:**